aion-kelvin/AionRpc/spec/api-spec-draft-1.md

   - `number`: `QUANTITY` - the block number. `null` when its pending block.
   - `hash`: `DATA`, 32 Bytes - hash of the block. `null` when its pending block.
   - `parentHash`: `DATA`, 32 Bytes - hash of the parent block.
-  - `nonce`: `DATA`, 8 Bytes - hash of the generated proof-of-work. `null` when its pending block.
+  - `nonce`: `DATA`, 32 Bytes - nonce of the generated proof-of-work. `null` when its pending block.
   - `logsBloom`: `DATA`, 256 Bytes - the bloom filter for the logs of the block. `null` when its pending block.
   - `transactionsRoot`: `DATA`, 32 Bytes - the root of the transaction trie of the block.
   - `stateRoot`: `DATA`, 32 Bytes - the root of the final state trie of the block.
   - `receiptsRoot`: `DATA`, 32 Bytes - the root of the receipts trie of the block.
-  - `miner`: `DATA`, 20 Bytes - the address of the beneficiary to whom the mining rewards were given.
+  - `miner`: `DATA`, 32 Bytes - the address of the beneficiary to whom the mining rewards were given.
   - `difficulty`: `QUANTITY` - integer of the difficulty for this block.
   - `totalDifficulty`: `QUANTITY` - integer of the total difficulty of the chain until this block.
   - `extraData`: `DATA` - the "extra data" field of this block.